gbmcarlos/skellington/README.md

 Running `./deploy/local.up.sh` will also automatically tail the output of the container.

 ### Running commands
 Since the application runs inside the container, all commands have to be executed there.
-To do so, run `docker exec -it ecp /bin/sh -c "{command}"`.
+To do so, run `docker exec -it skellington /bin/sh -c "{command}"`.
-For example, to run a Artisan command, run `docker exec -it ecp /bin/sh -c "php artisan config:cache"`
+For example, to run a Artisan command, run `docker exec -it skellington /bin/sh -c "php artisan config:cache"`

-## Watch assets
+### Watch assets
-To watch the assets (see the compiled changes instantly reflect after every change) run `docker exec ecp /var/www/compile-assets.sh watch`
+To watch the assets (see the compiled changes instantly reflect after every change) run `docker exec -it -w /var/www skellington /bin/sh -c "node_modules/webpack/bin/webpack.js --hide-modules --config=node_modules/laravel-mix/setup/webpack.config.js --watch"`

 ### Extract lock files (updating dependencies)
-Composer lock: docker cp ecp:/var/www/composer.lock $PWD/../../composer.lock
+Composer lock: `docker cp skellington:/var/www/composer.lock $PWD/composer.lock` from the project's root folder.
-NPM lock: docker cp ecp:/var/www/package-lock.json $PWD/../../package-lock.json
+NPM lock: `docker cp skellington:/var/www/package-lock.json $PWD/package-lock.json` from the project's root folder.